 ORDINANCE 26-02

-AN ORDINANCE OF THE CITY OF BUHL TO REGULATE VACANT LOTS IN THE
+AN ORDINANCE OF THE CITY OF BUHL TO REGULATE VACANT LOT(S) IN THE

-STUBLER AND DAMIAN ADDITTIONS
+STUBLER PIT AND DAMIAN II ADDITTIONS

 All other provisions of Buhl City Code Title XI: shall remain as currently in existence and not amended except as specifically added herein and said amendment shall be effective upon its passage and proper publication.

 Section

-115.002 Definitions

-Vacant Lots in Stubler and Damian II Additions
+151.098 Vacant Lots in Stubler Pit and Damian II Additions

-151.098 Definitions
+151.098 VACANT LOT(S) IN THE STUBLER PIT AND DAMIAN II ADDITTIONS

+Definitions.

-VACANT LOT(S).
-An unimproved lot(s) located within the Damian II or
+Vacant Lot(s).
+An unimproved lot(s) located within the Stubler Pit and

-Stubler Pit Additions to Buhl as defined in Buhl Ordinance 151.001, which remains undeveloped for 24 or more consecutive months after the date of purchase.
+Damian II Additions to Buhl, which remains undeveloped for 24 or more consecutive months after the date of purchase.

-ENFORCEMENT OFFICER.
+Enforcement Officer.
 The City Clerk/Treasurer or his/ her designee(s).

-OWNER.
-Any individual, entity, or affiliated entities of the purchased lot(s).
+Owner.
+Any individual(s), entity, or affiliated entities of the purchased lot(s).

-AFFILIATED ENTITIES.
+Affiliated Entities.
 Two entities which are owned, managed, or controlled by one or more individuals or entities in common, or an entity and an individual, when that individual owns, manages, or controls any part of the entity.

-151.099
+(B) Vacant Lot(s) Registration.

-The Owner or Owners of any Vacant Lot shall register with the Enforcement Officer any Vacant Lot located within the Damian II or Stubler Additions to Buhl.
+The Owner(s) of any vacant lot within the Stubler Pit or Damian II Additions

+shall register their lot(s) with the Enforcement Officer..

-Subd.
-2. The registration shall be submitted on forms provided by the Enforcement
+The registration shall be submitted on forms provided by the Enforcement

-Officer and shall include the following information supplied by the Owner:
+Officer and shall include the following information supplied by the owner:

-Subd.
-3 A description of all Vacant Lots owned by the Owner or Owners within the Damian II or
+A description of all vacant lot(s) owned by the Owner within the Damian II or

 Stubler Additions to Buhl;

-Subd.
-4 The names and addresses of the Owner or Owners;
+The names and addresses of the owner;

-Subd.
-5. The names and addresses of all known lienholders and all other parties with an
+The names and addresses of all known lienholders and all other parties with an

-ownership interest in the Lot;
+ownership interest in the vacant lot(s);

-Subd.
-6. The period of time each Vacant Lot is expected to remain vacant; and a plan
+The period of time each vacant lot(s) is expected to remain vacant; and a plan

-and timetable for developing the Vacant Lot to appropriate occupancy or use.
+and timetable for developing the vacant lot.

-Subd.
-7. The Owner and any subsequent Owner of Vacant Lots shall keep the Vacant Lot grounds properly maintained
+The owner of a vacant lot(s) shall keep the vacant lot(s) grounds properly maintained

 in compliance with all state and local laws, ordinances, and codes.

-Subd.
-8. The subsequent Owner(s) of a Vacant Lot shall register or re-register the Vacant Lot with the
+The subsequent owner of a vacant lot(s) shall register the vacant lot with the

-Enforcement Officer within thirty (30) days of any transfer of any ownership interest in a Vacant Lot.
+Enforcement Officer within thirty days of any transfer of ownership of the vacant lot(s).

-Subd.
-9. Vacant Lot Registration fees:

-The following fees are imposed to defray the costs of utility installation, roadway maintenance, registering, monitoring, and inspecting Vacant Lots, and otherwise enforcing the requirements of this Section:
+(C) Vacant Lot Registration Fees.
+The following fees are imposed to defray the costs of utility installation, roadway maintenance, registering, monitoring, and inspecting vacant lot(s), and otherwise enforcing the requirements of this section.

-Single Lot: The Owner of a single Vacant Lot shall pay a registration fee of one thousand - five hundred dollars ($1,500.00) per Vacant Lot the first
+Single Lot.
+The owner of a single vacant lot shall pay a registration fee per vacant lot the first

-calendar year the Lot/Lots become Vacant, and one thousand – five hundred dollars ($1,500.00) each subsequent calendar year the Lot remains a Vacant Lot, unless an exemption under Section 151.100, below, applies.
+calendar year the lot(s) become vacant, and each subsequent calendar year the lot remains a vacant lot, unless an exemption applies.

-Adjacent Lots: The Owner of two or more Vacant Lots located within 50 feet of each other
+Adjacent Lot: The owner of two or more vacant lots located within 50 feet of each other

-shall pay, for the first calendar year the Lots become vacant, a registration fee of one thousand – five hundred dollars ($1,500.00) for the adjacent Vacant Lots and one thousand – five hundred dollars ($1,500.00) per adjacent Vacant Lots for each subsequent year the Lots remain Vacant Lots unless an exemption under Section 151.100, below, applies.
+shall pay a registration fee for the first calendar year the lots become vacant, and each subsequent year the lots remain vacant unless an exemption applies.
 The records of the St. Louis County Assessor shall be deemed sufficient for determining the location and distance of Lots from one another.